stakeout55/Dell-XPS-7590-mac-OS-Big-Sur-11.1/README.md

 Shout out to [u/Zero00Shadow](https://www.reddit.com/user/Zero00Shadow) for his extensive testing for performance and battery, etc - results coming soon

-I have updated some kexts, and made some light SSDT edits to enable the touch screen and update OC to 0.6.3.
+I have updated some kexts, and made some light SSDT edits to enable the touch screen and update OC to 0.6.4.
-This EFI Has been tested on 10.15.7 and testing on Big Sur Beta's will be going on soon.
-I will report as I go.
+This EFI Has been tested on 10.15.5 - 11.1.
+I will update/report as I go.

 ---